albar965/littlenavmap-manual/src/en/NAVDATA.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Uses only information from the Navigraph database.
-This mode is automatically selected if the simulator navigation database is empty.
+This mode is selected automatically if the navigation database in the simulator is empty, i.e. if you have not loaded the scenery library for the simulator.

 .. note::